What’s Nutrient Density & why it’s important to eat a Nutrient Dense Diet!

 Nori seaweed is a real vitamin and mineral bomb.
 100 g seaweed provide 800% DV iodine.
 That’s of particular importance because many people don’t get enough of this essential mineral.
 It also contains 180% DV Vitamin A, 214% DV Vitamin B2, 228% Vitamin B9, and 270% DV Vitamin C. Not to forget generous amounts of Vitamin B1, B3, B5, B6, and Vitamin E. It is also rich in the minerals manganese, iron, potassium, and copper.

-One reason why the nori seaweed is so nutrient dense is that it is dried.
-The elimination of water concentrates all remaining ingredients, including vitamins and minerals.
+One reason why the nori seaweed is so nutrient-dense is that it is dried.
+The elimination of water concentrates on all remaining ingredients, including vitamins and minerals.
 You also need to consider that the portion size is much smaller than 100 g.
 So realistically, you won’t take up the stated amounts in one day.
-It is still an immensely nutrient dense food and reaches a nutrient density score of 10/10!
+It is still an immensely nutrient-dense food and reaches a nutrient density score of 10/10!

 They contain huge amounts of Vitamin K1: parsley provides 1367% DV.
 Even though Vitamin K1 is less bioavailable than Vitamin K2 (primarily found in animal foods) that’s still an impressive amount.
 Fresh herbs are also rich in Vitamin C and contain a range of B vitamins.